Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Explanation Texts – Teaching tips for KS2 writing
+Main Image for Explanation text – Features, examples and KS2 teaching tips

-If there was ever a word that forced you to demonstrate your understanding, it’s the question “Why?”
-That is why providing explanations is such an important skill for pupils.
+If there was ever a word that forced you to demonstrate your understanding, it’s the question “Why?”.
+That's why providing explanations is such an important skill for pupils.

 You could argue that an instructional text is a form of explanation.
-However, instructions tend to have their own conventions, not least the use of imperative verbs, so it is probably best to consider them to be a separate genre.
+However, instructions tend to have their own conventions, not least the use of imperative verbs.
+Therefore, it's probably best to consider them a separate genre.

 Explanation texts – structure activity resources